rjojjr/torch-tuner/documentation/FAQ.md

 #### Answer

-This error usually occurs when you resume a tuning job with different value for the `--save-embeddings` argument than tuning job was initially run with.
+This error usually occurs when you resume a tuning job with different value for the `--save-embeddings` argument or different target modules than that tuning job was initially started with.